abebeos/PowerPC/README.md

 ## What are we doing here?

-* We process several PowerPC OSS related development taskσ.
+* We process several PowerPC OSS related development tasks.
 * We identify barriers and file them as issues.
 * We process those issues in order to eliminate the barriers.